John Fisher (bishop of Salisbury): Life

-He was consecrated Bishop of Exeter in 1803 and translated to Bishop of Salisbury in 1807, a position he held until his death in 1825.
+He served as vicar of Nether Stowey, Somerset, before being consecrated Bishop of Exeter in 1803 and then translated to Bishop of Salisbury in 1807, a position he held until his death in 1825.
 As Bishop of Salisbury he was also ex officio Chancellor of the Order of the Garter.

 He is also notable for his friendship with the painter John Constable, presiding at Constable's wedding and commissioning his Salisbury Cathedral.
 Over time, Fisher became Constable's biggest patron and a close friend.
 Fisher himself was often called 'King's Fisher,' in reference to his connection to the Royal Family, and his patronage was a valuable asset to Constable.

 Later, Fisher introduced the painter to Fisher's nephew, another John Fisher, the son of Fisher's brother Philip, Master of the Charterhouse School of London.
 The younger John Fisher (later the Archdeacon of Berkshire) became the painter's best friend and another important patron.
 The painter spent his honeymoon at the younger John Fisher's home in Osmington, Dorset.
 Relations between the Fisher families and the painter were such that biographer C. R. Leslie based much of his work on Constable – Memoirs of the Life of John Constable of 1843 – on correspondence between the Fishers and the painter.

 On Fisher's death, Constable commemorated him in a painting with a rainbow alighting on Fisher's house in the Cathedral Close, Leaden Hall, now part of Salisbury Cathedral School.
 He is buried in St George's Chapel, Windsor.
 There is a funerary monument to him in Salisbury Cathedral sculpted by William Osmond.